Spent pickle liquor management

-The LIFE DIME® process has been conceived as a highly innovative solution for the recovery of hydrochloric acid (HCl) and other valuable materials that can be reused or turned into by-products from the effluents of spent metal pickling baths.
+We offer a highly innovative solution for the recovery of hydrochloric acid (HCl) and certain metals present in spent metal pickling baths.

-In addition, ferrous sulfate and zinc chloride are produced thanks to our solution.
-Ferrous sulfate is a by-product of commercial value (as a fertilizer in horticulture and winemaking) and the zinc chloride is used in the galvanizing process as one of the basic components of the fluxant (a mixture of ammonium chloride and zinc chloride).
+The hydrochloric acid recovered from the spent baths is reused in the same surface treatment process, saving on the purchase of a significant portion of this raw material.
+Additionally, the process generates ferrous sulfate, which is a byproduct with commercial value (as a fertilizer in horticulture and viticulture), and zinc chloride, which is used in the galvanizing process as one of the essential components of the flux (a mixture of ammonium chloride and zinc chloride).

 The LIFE DIME® technology is oriented to being used in effluent treatment in the following processes: